StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/about-instrumentations.md

 ]
 ```

-As you can see, the different types of spans have been grouped under what the library is called that was responsible for extracting the data.
+As you can see, the different types of spans have been grouped by the library name that was responsible for extracting the data.

 Unique data can be captured for a specific type of instrumentation and look for it specifically under that instrumentation name.